aimacode/aima-java/trunk/aima-gui/README.txt

 == Requirements ==
 # Depends on the aima-core project.

-== Current Release: 0.1.2-AIMAX-OSM Minor Fixes ==
+== Current Release: 0.1.3-AIMA-GUI Enhancements ==
-0.1.2-AIMAX-OSM Minor Fixes : 09 Feb 2010 :<br>
+0.1.3-AIMA-GUI Enhancements : 15 Mar 2010 :<br>
+New features added (inspired by course TDDC17)
+  * Agent simulator now has step and pause button.
+  * Logic for simulation control buttons improved.
+  * Design of 2d vacuum view updated.
-  * Java Doc now uses newer package-info.java mechanism.
+  * Vacuum symbol now animated.
+  * AgentThread renamed to SimulationThread.
+  * Map agent controller cleaned up.
-  * Documentation improvements.
+  * Documentation updated.

 == Running the GUIs and Command Line Demos ==
 Under the release/ directory you should find two jar files, aima-core.jar and aima-gui.jar, ensure these are on your CLASSPATH, the different GUI programs that can be run using these are: